Home

 A great example of that is a client I saw in the practice a few weeks ago.
 She was in town only for two days visiting a few family members, heard that we specialize in knee problems, and stopped by to get some help before she got home to Northern Virginia.

 I was able to look at her knee, and the good news was that no bone was broken.
 And better yet no irreversible damage was done!
-But I did give her a great exercise along with other tools to help cut down the pain intensity of the knee and allow her to get back to enjoying time with her family outdoors; even allow her to tolerate the drive home.
+But I did give her a great exercise along with other tools to help cut down the pain intensity of the knee and allow her to get back to enjoying time with her family outdoors; even allowing her to tolerate the drive home.

 One of the movements I prescribed was a “self-traction” exercise.
 It’s a terrific exercise that requires another person to help but can be used at home.
-Not just that but for recent, high level knee pain it can be extremely effective at helping build back up your activity levels and cut down pain.
+Not just that but for recent, high-level knee pain it can be extremely effective at helping build back up your activity levels and cut down pain.

 To do this traction for the knee, you must first sit on a firm tall chair.
-Next you need to roll up a towel a few times to get it fairly thick.
+Next, you need to roll up a towel a few times to get it fairly thick.
 You want to place that roll under your thigh at the knee crease.

 Next, they pull down with very little pressure.
 If theirs no pain with that then they give minimal to moderate pulling pressure down and hold this position for 1 minute.
-This exercise should produce no large increase of pain.
+This exercise should produce no large increase in pain.
 If so you need to discontinue it.

-That’s it for today everyone, remember movement is medicine!
+That’s it for today, everyone, remember movement is medicine!